 A Studio manager’s primary task is to ensure the smooth flow of booking and clients through the day and to keep the daily activities running.
-In this blog post, I will talk about a few things you can look at from a recording studio perspective that will help set in place processes that will ensure the smooth and efficient running of the studio.
+In this blog post, I will talk about a few things you can look at from a recording studio perspective that will help set in place processes like Scheduling that will ensure the smooth and efficient running of the studio.

 Usually, when dealing with bookings, there is a constant barrage of new bookings and the job is to carefully juggle all the bookings in a way that you don’t have to cancel any extra booking and also that you don’t end up overbooking and overworking the engineers.
 In traffic, what makes the work challenging is the barrage of last-minute changes that occur, and the mad juggling that follows.
 The changes come from both sides.
 Clients confirm dates and times, and then a day or two before the sessions call to apologize that the producer was just called out of town: Could they postpone for an extra day?
 Or they say that the editor showed the finished project to the company, which insisted on massive changes, and she’s been up all night and can’t make it by 10 a.m., so how does a 3:30 p.m. sound?

 Setting up a clear Terms of Engagement